 @InterfaceStability.Evolving public interface DataSourceReader

-createDataReaderFactories().
+planInputPartitions().
 There are mainly 3 kinds of query optimizations: 1.
 Operators push-down.
 E.g., filter push-down, required columns push-down(aka column pruning), etc. Names of these interfaces start with `SupportsPushDown`.
 2. Information Reporting.
 E.g., statistics reporting, ordering reporting, etc. Names of these interfaces start with `SupportsReporting`.
-3. Special scans.
-E.g, columnar scan, unsafe row scan, etc. Names of these interfaces start with `SupportsScan`.
-Note that a reader should only implement at most one of the special scans, if more than one special scans are implemented, only one of them would be respected, according to the priority list from high to low:
+3. Columnar scan if implements

-SupportsScanUnsafeRow.
-If an exception was throw when applying any of these query optimizations, the action would fail and no Spark job was submitted.
+SupportsScanColumnarBatch.
+If an exception was throw when applying any of these query optimizations, the action will fail and no Spark job will be submitted.
 Spark first applies all operator push-down optimizations that this data source supports.
 Then Spark collects information this data source reported for further optimizations.
 Finally Spark issues the scan request and does the actual data reading.

 |Modifier and Type||Method and Description|